 One of the biggest mistakes you can make when it comes to lawn care is not getting landscaping services.
-Landscaping companies can take care of the seasonal tasks that you might not be doing, such as fertilizing, pest control, fall and spring pre-emergent applications, or controlling disease and fungus.
+Landscaping companies can take care of the seasonal tasks that you might not be doing, such as fertilizing, pest control or animal removal, fall and spring pre-emergent applications, or controlling disease and fungus.
 You can also get landscaping services to adjust the pH level in your soil or to treat your flower beds.

 A common mistake that homeowners make is not knowing what’s in their soil.
 One of the first things you should do is test the soil.
 You can hire landscapers to do it for you or you can get your own soil testing kit.
 The test will reveal what kind of soil you have, if there are any deficiencies, and can tell you what type of fertilizers or treatments you should be applying.

 Unfortunately, many people aren’t as safe as they should be when it comes to lawn care.
 If you don’t hire someone to do landscaping services for you, be sure to follow the directions closely for any type of lawn application or pest control.
 You can take the guidance and help of a pest control service like pest control puyallup that offers healthy, comfortable, and clean environment solutions.
 Overuse can be dangerous to children, adults, and pets.
 It can also scorch your yard and plants.
 Before mowing, you should always pick up large rocks, sticks, or sprinklers.
 And always wear protective gear before heading outdoors, including long pants and sleeves, closed-toed shoes, safety glasses, and gloves.